Wine refrigeration in wine cellarsINTARCON

 Optimal wine preservation and refrigeration conditions in wine cellars

-A wine cellar or winery is a storage room for wine in bottles or barrels.
+A wine cellars or winery is a storage room for wine in bottles or barrels.

 Wine is a natural perishable product; exposure to heat, light, vibration or fluctuations in temperature and humidity can cause any wine to spoil.
 When stored correctly, wines not only maintain their quality, but those that have been aged can also improve in aroma, taste and complexity as they mature.